pydantic/pydantic/docs/usage/types/json.md

 `Json`
 : a special type wrapper which loads JSON before parsing

 You can use `Json` data type to make Pydantic first load a raw JSON string.
+Use `round_trip=True` when dumping the model to get the original JSON back.
 It can also optionally be used to parse the loaded object into another type base on the type `Json` is parameterised with:

 ```py
 from typing import Any, List